By Claire Fosburgh

 Step 1

 Open the can of chickpeas and pour into a strainer.
 Rinse very thoroughly with water until the foam goes away.
-I highly recommend using Goya chickpeas.
+I highly recommend using Goya chickpeas because they're large and soft, so they blend down very well (unlike some other brands).

 Step 2